 AFTER-SCHOOL PROJECT Bridger Zadina, Jacob Wysocki, and John C. Reilly in Terri (Alexandra Weiss)

-Genre: Comedy; Starring: John C. Reilly, Jacob Wysocki; Director: Azazel Jacobs; Author: Azazel Jacobs, Patrick Dewitt; Status: In Season; Runtime (in minutes): In Season; Distributor: ATO Pictures
+Genre: Comedy; Starring: John C. Reilly, Jacob Wysocki; Director: Azazel Jacobs; Author: Azazel Jacobs, Patrick Dewitt; Release Date Limited: 07/01/2011; Runtime (in minutes): 87; Distributor: ATO Pictures

 Posted June 27 2011 — 12:00 AM EDT

 - Can the 'Legends of Tomorrow' ever truly defeat Vandal Savage?

 - EXCLUSIVE VIDEO: Ryan Reynolds on how he was forced into 'X-Men Origins: Wolverine'

 - Casting Net: Taraji P. Henson to star in Hidden Figures

 - 'Grey's Anatomy' star Ellen Pompeo on Meredith-centric midseason return

 - Nasim Pedrad to play teenage boy in Fox pilot 'Chad: An American Boy'

 - A house divided in 'House of Cards' season 4 trailer